-In Tradingview, you can make some scripts to use this strategy, but coding the script is not easy for beginners.
+In TradingView, you can make some scripts to use this strategy, but coding the script is difficult for beginners.

-The syntax is almost the same with Amibroker.
+The syntax is almost the same as Amibroker.
 When I started using trading view, I only use it with Forex because the data is free.

 However, I find Amibroker better when trading stocks to backtest and scan for trading opportunities.

 You can use VWAP with this strategy to increase your win rate.